ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-ca.md

 ## Dependencies

-### A cert-manager to enable HTTPS connexion through Keycloak
+### A cert-manager to enable HTTPS connection through Keycloak

 * More information could be found here: [Official cert-manager documentation](https://cert-manager.io/docs/)
 * Helm chart description: [cert-manager Helm chart](https://artifacthub.io/packages/helm/cert-manager/cert-manager)
-* Used Helm Chart for the deployment: `jetstack/cert-manager`
+* Helm Chart used for the deployment: `jetstack/cert-manager`

 How to add the `cert-manager` Helm repository: